 What You Need to Know about Eating in Rome

-Finding an authentic meal in Rome requires travelers take a few precautions.
-The city if filled with restaurants that look authentic but offer less-than-stellar food.
+Finding an authentic meal in Rome requires travelers to take a few precautions.
+The city is filled with restaurants that look authentic but offer less-than-stellar food.
 You know the ones I'm talking about.

 The cute little spots with waitstaff who practically drag you inside, luring you with the promise of good food.
 You're tired, hungry, and haven't done your research.
 So, you sit down expecting a delicious meal.
 You're handed a laminated menu filled with photos and written completely in English.

 Reluctantly, you order what you think a Roman would eat.
 In the end, you've wasted your time (and maybe your money) on a meal that is far from authentic.
 Well, my friends, I'm here to help make sure this doesn't happen to you on your next visit to Rome.

 Tip 1: Get off the Beaten Path!

 Most of the spots on this list are outside the central city, meaning you may need to rely on public transportation or taxi to get there if your feet are tired after a long day of sightseeing.
 I promise the effort will be worth it!
 If you do choose to take public transport, you should know that tickets for buses and subways must be purchased in advance.
 You can get tickets at any news stand or tobacco shop throughout the city.

 Up first is a quiet little spot perfect for lunch or dinner.
 Ristorante Cantina Cantarini is just about as authentic as it gets.
 Diners are greeted by an elderly gentleman you later learn is the owner/operator.
 The menu features local favorites as well as traditional Italian dishes, including some of the best ravioli I've ever eaten.